brigadecore/brigade-k8s-gateway/README.md

 ## Installation

 You must have the Go toolchain, make, and dep installed.
+For Docker support, you will need to have Docker installed as well.
 From there:

 ```
-$ make bootstrap build
+$ make build
 ```

+To build a Docker image, you can `make docker-build`.

 ## Contributing